jsd4026/tableland-partners-copilot/README.md

 ## What Happens After Setup

 Once you complete the guided setup (2–4 weeks), you update the project instructions to **Operational Mode**.
+Copy the contents of [`Operational-Mode-Instructions.md`](docs/Operational-Mode-Instructions.md) and replace your Setup Mode instructions.
 The AI switches from "build your business" to "run your business" — and your 6 agents are ready for daily use.

 **Your daily workflow might look like:**
 - **Monday:** Open Prospecting Agent → generate 5 qualified leads with pitches